 The foreword is by the well-known natural history author and plant expert, Richard Mabey.

 Introductory sections describe the history of botanical recording, Hertfordshire's physical make-up - geology, soils, climate and hydrology, the history of our natural landscape; our wild plant habitats; their ecology and changing flora and a brief discussion of alien plants in Hertfordshire.

 Colin Plant's definitive book - The history, status, distribution and phenology of the micro- and macro-Lepidoptera of a south-eastern English county

 Published by Hertfordshire Natural History Society in July 2008.

 544 pages, with many colour photos, distribution maps and flight charts

 Hardback, A4 size, 295 x 210mm, spine 36mm, weight 2480g,

 The book is the result of ten years of survey work by volunteers, led by the Herts Moth Group and compiled and edited by Colin Plant.
 You can buy this book direct from Hertfordshire Natural History Society with your credit or debit card using the PayPal link below.
-You can choose to have the book delivered by post for £25 or collect from HNHS at 250 Sandridge Road, St Albans, AL1 4AL for £15.
+You can choose to have the book delivered by post for £25 or collect it (by prior appointment) from HNHS at 250 Sandridge Road, St Albans, AL1 4AL for £15.